CRH

 1. Formation and inhibition of CRH

 1.1.
-Regions where CRH is formed
+Regions in which CRH is formed

 - In the paraventricular nucleus (PVN) of the hypothalamus (first stage of the HPA axis)

 1.2.
-What increases CRH formation
+What increases CRH production

 - Stress

-- Stress functionally results in an increase in CRH5
+- Stress results functionally in an increase in CRH5

 - In the central nucleus of the amygdala and